 The Min and Max fields represent the acceptable range of values that can be entered into a field.
 For example, if the Min is set at 50 the field will display an error message stating, “Value violates low range (50)” when the value entered is less than 50.

 If the field is enabled and required based on another field’s answer or multiple validations conditional actions based on different range values, manual edit checks will need to be written for each of those messages.

 If an acceptable value range is set and the field is required, the edit check will always fire when the field is left blank.
 If this behavior is not desired, write a manual edit check instead to include a condition for "Not blank".

 A unique function with Validations is the ability to override default query distribution.
 By default, queries are deployed to specific roles as defined in the study configuration.
 However, each validation can be designed so when the edit check is triggered (e.g. a number is out of range), the resulting query is deployed to a more limited set of users than what might be normal.

 In the example below, a validation (edit check) is set up on a field to only send a query to the Data Manager if the validation is triggered.
 This will override the normal query distribution which might be normally set to go to all roles in the study.

 If the form is an ePRO form, query override rules are ignored.
-Participant users will see any edit checks that have fired on the form.
-This is because ePRO forms in error remain in the participants action items until the form is completed, so the errors must be visible to the user.
+Participant users will see any edit checks that have been fired on the form.
+This is because ePRO forms in error remain in the participant's action items until the form is completed, so the errors must be visible to the user.

 An alternative to firing an edit check on ePRO forms would be to send an email notification for data that other parties need to act upon.